Black-capped squirrel monkey: Description

 Physically, the black-capped squirrel monkey is very similar to a number of other species of squirrel monkey, but is distinguishable from other species by a number of features.
-The most noticeable of these are the dark black cap and the white ‘Roman type’ arch pattern over the monkey's eyes, which is more narrow and rounded than the ‘Gothic type’ arch pattern over the eyes of the other species.
-The tail of the ‘Roman type’ species is also narrower than that of the ‘Gothic type’.
+The most noticeable of these are the dark black cap and the white 'Roman type' arch pattern over the monkey's eyes, which is more narrow and rounded than the 'Gothic type' arch pattern over the eyes of the other species.
+The tail of the 'Roman type' species is also narrower than that of the 'Gothic type'.

 Evolution

-Saimiri boliviensis is thought to have diverged from the Saimiri genus approximately 1.5 million years ago.
+Saimiri boliviensis is thought to have emerged in the Saimiri genus approximately 1.5 million years ago.
 It has been hypothesised that this diversification occurred due to environmental changes in the Pleistocene period which allowed for thicker vegetation to appear in the Amazonian rainforest.

 Fossils

 Several different fossils have been linked to the genus Saimiri through examinations of their dental and cranial morphology, including the Early Miocene fossil Dolichocebus which was discovered in Gaiman, Argentina and dated to around 20.5 million years ago, and the Middle Miocene fossil of the genus Neosaimiri discovered in La Venta, Colombia, which has been dated to between 12.1 and 12.5 million years ago.